mauriciojost/zino-arduino/README.md

 - **unit tests** are provided (executed on PC rather than on the embedded system)

-- hardware materials cost including for watering only 1 plant should be around 25 euros, and each additional plant increases the cost by around 6 euros
+- hardware materials cost including for watering 4 plants should be around 25 euros

-- full set of features listed [here](USER-GUIDE.md)
+- a full set of features is listed [here](USER-GUIDE.md)

 ## Develop